 Stop Arming Teachers

 To prevent tragedies we must implement strong school safety solutions, but arming teachers is not one of them.
-School shootings are chaotic and in these moments of chaos, we cannot ask teachers to stop a shooter, potentially a former student.
+School shootings are chaotic and in these moments of chaos, we cannot ask teachers to stop a shooter, potentially a current or former student.

 Reconsider Active Shooter Drills

 95% of American public schools drill students on lockdown procedures.
 Yet, there is almost no research affirming the value of these drills for preventing school shootings or protecting the school community when shootings do occur.

 The most important thing that schools can do to prevent active shooter incidents—and gun violence overall—is to intervene before a person commits an act of violence.
 Threat assessment and identification programs allow schools to intervene to address potential violent behavior.

 When a person is in crisis and considering harming themselves or others, family members and law enforcement are often the first people to see the warning signs.
 Extreme Risk laws, sometimes referred to as “Red Flag” laws, allow loved ones or law enforcement to intervene by petitioning a court for an order to temporarily prevent someone in crisis from accessing guns.

 Gun owners can make their homes and communities safer by storing their guns securely.
 This means storing them unloaded, locked, and separate from ammunition.